abderrahmene-bdh/OOE-Virtual-Lab/README.md

 ### Theme 1: Physics of Refraction & Engineering Applications
 * Geometric modeling of refraction (Snell-Descartes laws).
 * Apparent depth phenomena and underwater robotic guidance.
-* Fiber optics: Critical angles and total internal reflection for data transmission.
+* Fiber optics: Critical angles and total internal reflection.

 ### Theme 2: Biophysics of Vision & Optical Correction
-* Modeling the human eye as an optical system (Relaxed vs. Accommodated).
+* Modeling the human eye (Relaxed vs. Accommodated).
 * Physiological causes of Myopia and corrective lens simulations.
-* Dynamic focal length adjustment and optical power (Diopters).

 ### Theme 3: Advanced Projection & Surveillance Systems
 * Ray tracing for video projectors and image inversion.
-* Wide-angle visualization through door peepholes (Negative power lenses).
+* Wide-angle visualization through door peepholes (-10D lenses).
-* Geometry of perpendicular mirror grids and total reflection.

 ### Theme 4: EM Waves, Interference & Diffraction
-* Wave propagation and Electromagnetic spectrum analysis.
+* Wave propagation and Electromagnetic spectrum.
 * Modeling Young’s double-slit interference patterns.
-* Diffraction through apertures and its impact on image resolution in Computer Vision.
+* Diffraction impact on resolution in Computer Vision.

 ---

 ## 🚀 SUBMISSION INSTRUCTIONS (FOR PROJECT LEADERS)

-⚠️ **Strict Policy:** Only the **Project Leader (Chef de Projet)** is authorized to manage the GitHub repository and push code.
+⚠️ **Strict Policy:** To maintain a clean archive, only the **Project Leader (Chef de Projet)** is authorized to manage the repository and push the final code.

-1. **Fork & Setup:** The Project Leader must fork this repository and fill in the "Team Identification" section above.
+1. **Fork:** The Leader must fork this repository.
-2. **Collaboration:** Other members contribute to the code, but the Leader is the only one pushing to the main branch.
-3. **Simulation:** Each theme must be accompanied by a functional visual simulation (HTML/JavaScript).
+2. **Team Info:** Ensure all member names and the group number are clearly listed above.
+3. **Code Quality:** Upload all functional HTML/JS simulations and technical documentation.
-4. **Final Link:** Submit the final repository URL once all 4 themes are completed.
+4. **Final Link:** Provide the repository URL for final evaluation and archiving.

 ---
-**Good Luck!**
+**Thank you for your contributions!**